Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) maintain the Register of Members in accordance with rule [18];

-   2. keep custody of all books, documents, and securities of the Association in accordance with rules 76 and 79, except for the financial records referred to in sub-rule 75(3);
+   b) keep custody of all books, documents, and securities of the Association in accordance with rules 76 and 79, except for the financial records referred to in sub-rule 75(3);

-   3. subject to the Act and these Rules, provide Members with access to the Register of Members, the minutes of general meetings and other books and documents;
+   c) subject to the Act and these Rules, provide Members with access to the Register of Members, the minutes of general meetings and other books and documents;

-   4. undertake the day to day administration and correspondence of the Association; and
+   d) undertake the day to day administration and correspondence of the Association; and

-   5. perform any other duty or function imposed on the Secretary by these Rules.
+   e) perform any other duty or function imposed on the Secretary by these Rules.

 3. The Secretary must give to the Registrar notice of their appointment within 14 days after the appointment.